siddhesh195/siddhesh195.github.io/aboutme.md

 My name is Siddhesh Deodhar.

-- I am background in Computer and Electrical Engineering
+- I have background in Computer and Electrical Engineering
 - I like travelling